uthmel/java-api-jpa-hibernate-part2/README.md

 Using the `openapi-core.yml` file as a guide also create the API Documentation for the API.

+## Core Criteria
-Core Criteria - all of the endpoints exist but references to the other tables are not necessarily implemented/working.
+All of the endpoints exist but references to the other tables are not necessarily implemented/working.

+## Extension Criteria
-Extension Criteria - as well as the endpoints existing references to other tables are correctly working (ie if I view an author I can see details of their books etc).
+As well as the endpoints existing references to other tables are correctly working (ie if I view an author I can see details of their books etc).